znhskzj/grid-trading-plan-calculator/README.md

    - Proportional: Allocates more funds to grids closer to the current price.
    - Linear Weighted: Gradually increases allocation as price moves away from the initial price.

+6. Select API source:
+   - Choose between Yahoo Finance and Alpha Vantage for stock data retrieval.

+7. Configure Moomoo settings:
+   - Select between real and simulated trading environments.
+   - Choose between US and HK stock markets.
+   - Click "Test Connection" to verify Moomoo API connectivity.

-6. Click "Calculate Purchase Plan" to generate the grid trading plan.
+8. Click "Calculate Purchase Plan" to generate the grid trading plan.

-7. View results in the text area below:
+9. View results in the text area below:
-   - The plan will show each grid's price level and the amount to invest at that level.
+   - The plan will show total funds, reserved funds (if any), available funds, and the allocation for each grid.

-8. Additional options:
+10. Additional options:
     - "Calculate with 10% Reserve" or "Calculate with 20% Reserve": Generates a plan while keeping a portion of funds in reserve.
     - "Save as CSV": Exports the current plan to a CSV file for further analysis or record-keeping.
-   - "Reset to Default Values": Resets all input fields to their default values from the configuration.
+    - "Reset to Default Values": Resets input fields while preserving common stocks and Moomoo settings.

+11. Trading Instruction Parsing:
+    - Enter a trading instruction in the designated field to generate a plan based on the instruction.
+    - The application will parse the instruction and generate a plan accordingly.

-9. Automatic Updates:
+12. Automatic Updates:
     - The application will periodically check for updates.
     - If an update is available, you will be prompted to download and install it.

-10. Trading Instruction Parsing:
-   - Enter a trading instruction in the designated field to generate a plan based on the instruction.
-   - The application will parse the instruction and generate a plan accordingly.
+13. Querying Account Information
+    - Ensure you have set up your Moomoo API connection in the settings.
+    - Click on the "Query Available Funds" button to view your current account balance and available funds.
+    - Use the "Query Stock Positions" button to see a detailed breakdown of your current stock holdings, including:
+      - Stock code
+      - Quantity
+      - Current market value
+      - Profit/Loss percentage

+### Moomoo API Integration

+- The tool now supports both real and simulated trading environments.
+- You can switch between US and HK markets in the Moomoo settings.
+- Always test your API connection before performing any operations.
+- Ensure your Moomoo account has the necessary permissions for the operations you wish to perform.

 ### Example Usage